LLNL/b-mpi3/README.md

 ...
 ```

 Similarly the calls to send and receive data can be transformed.
-Notice that the all the irrelevant arguments (including the receive source) can be omitted.
+Notice that the all the irrelevant or redundant arguments (including the receive source) can be omitted.

 ```cpp
 ...